Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Conclusion

 \section{Conclusion}

-In this paper, we present \texttt{PfoTGNRec}, a novel framework tailored for dynamic stock recommendations.
-It is designed based on the temporal graph network framework to effectively handle time-varying stock features and user preferences, and it incorporates a contrastive learning approach specifically designed for portfolio diversification.
-Experiments demonstrated that \texttt{PfoTGNRec} can effectively navigate through the trade-off relationship between individual preference and investment performance, improving investment performances while showing competitive recommendation accuracy.
+In this paper, we present \texttt{PfoTGNRec}, a novel framework tailored for stock recommender systems, focusing on two key aspects: capturing the temporal dynamics of the stock market and user preference and integrating portfolio diversification into recommendations.
+Using temporal graph networks, \texttt{PfoTGNRec} effectively models user preferences that change over time, with a novel training approach specifically designed for portfolio diversification, balancing user preferences with investment risk management.
+Experiments have demonstrated \texttt{PfoTGNRec}'s effectiveness, showing competitive recommendation accuracy and improved portfolio performance.